Skip to main content

 4. 13th coin goes in bride’s right shoe for prosperity

-This tradition appears in 85% of Catholic Cuban weddings and 60% of all Cuban ceremonies.
+This tradition appears in the majority of Catholic Cuban weddings and remains common across Cuban ceremonies generally.
 Modern couples sometimes use family heirloom coins passed down through generations, adding sentimental value worth far more than monetary cost.
 The priest often says “Recibe estas arras” (reh-SEE-beh EHS-tahs AH-rrahs - receive these coins) during the blessing.

 Traditional Cuban Wedding Attire and Fashion